Classes start Monday, September 26th at 7:00pm in Whitemarsh Hall. To register or for more information, call Fr. Holmer at (301) 262-0704.

 The Sacred Heart Men’s Group meets regularly for spiritual development, fellowship, friendship, and service to the parish.
 In addition to monthly meetings, special events are offered during Advent, Lent, and other liturgical seasons.
 We are currently reading and reflecting upon The Four Signs of a Dynamic Catholic by Matthew Kelly.
 Further details can be found in the parish bulletin or by contacting the Coordinator: Rob Hayes 301-464-4306.

-Please join us for a study of Father Michael Gaitley's book, Consoling the Heart of Jesus.
+Please join us for a five week study of the life and writings of St. Elizabeth of the Trinity.